spotify/threaddump-analyzer/README.md

 * Detect deadlocks and display deadlock information prominently at the top if detected.

-* If two stacks are just as common, use the stack trace contents itself as the secondary sort key.
-This way similar stacks will end up closer to each other.

 * Support uploading thread dumps from the local file system.

 * Support parsing gzipped thread dumps.

 * Support parsing multiple consecutive thread dumps.

-* Sort thread names in each group alphabetically.

 * Auto detect if somebody copies a thread dump to the clipboard and spontaneously analyze that.